an1604/Deceptify/README.md

 # Deceptify

-Our project is centered around utilizing AI to orchestrate social engineering attacks, leveraging generative AI content such as deepfakes.
-The primary objective is to enhance organizational awareness and readiness in response to evolving digital threats.
+Deceptify is a project focused on using AI to conduct social engineering attacks, leveraging generative AI content like deepfakes.
+The primary goal is to enhance organizational awareness and preparedness against evolving digital threats.

 ## Features

-- AI-powered social engineering attacks
+- **AI-driven Social Engineering Attacks**: Simulates realistic social engineering scenarios.
-- Generative AI content (deepfakes)
+- **Generative AI Content (Deepfakes)**: Creates deepfakes to test and improve resilience against such attacks.
-- Organizational awareness and readiness
+- **Organizational Awareness and Readiness**: Helps develop awareness and readiness against digital threats.
+- **Active Learning and Model Improvement**: Uses helper components to enhance model responses:
+  1. [Telegram Chatbot for Model Response Analysis](https://github.com/an1604/llm-telegram-chatbot-.git): A Telegram chatbot used to evaluate the model's performance.
+  2. [Telegram Client for Voice Clone Attacks](https://github.com/an1604/telegram-client-flask-socketio.git): Utilizes WhisperSpeech for voice cloning.
+The server is located in the root directory 'WhisperSpeech.'
+  3. [Remote Server for Resource-Intensive Tasks](https://github.com/GurLurye/Remote_Server.git): Manages computationally heavy tasks, such as record generation from the voice model and voice cloning.

 ## Technology Stack: